• Skip to primary navigation

 Empire apples are medium to large-sized with a round shape and crisp texture.
 The skin has a red blush over yellow and green, while the flesh is firm and creamy white.

 When it comes to flavor, Empire apples have a tart taste with a hint of sweetness and are very juicy.
-With its unique color combination and sweet-tart flavor, this apple is perfect for all recipes or as an on-the-go snack.
+With its unique color combination and sweet-tart flavor, this apple is perfect for all recipes or on-the-go snacks.

 10. Enterprise Apples

 The Enterprise apple is a tart, sweet, and juicy variety of apples that has become increasingly popular in the United States.
-This apple is a cross between a Golden Delicious and a Rome Beauty and was developed at the New York State Agricultural Experiment Station in Geneva, New York.
+This apple is a cross between a Golden Delicious and a Rome Beauty and was developed at the New York State Agricultural Experiment Station in Geneva.

 The Enterprise apple is medium-sized with a deep red color and yellowish-green patches.
 It has an outer skin covered in a waxy bloom that helps protect it from the sun and pests.